Logan Nelson

 Logan Nelson (born November 11, 1996) is an American composer who has composed scores for films, video games, and modern dance productions.
 In 2018, he received the SABAM Award for Best Young International Composer by the World Soundtrack Academy.
-He is known for his work with Kris Bowers, where he composed additional music on the scores to Green Book, Dear White People and For the People.
+He composes music for The Morning Show with Carter Burwell.

 Life and education

 Nelson was born and raised in Wichita, Kansas.
 In his early years, he "fell in love with" the viola and studied piano and composition with local professors.
 Nelson attended the University of Southern California where he majored in Music Composition and minored in Cinematic Arts.
-At USC, he studied music composition with Ted Hearne and film scoring with Garry Schyman; Nelson worked closely with the Glorya Kaufman School of Dance and a solo violinist to "sample unique and interesting violin textures that [he] later produced into electronic elements" in collaboration with student choreographers, the project concluded with two performances.
+At USC, he studied music composition with Ted Hearne and film scoring with Garry Schyman; Nelson worked closely with the Glorya Kaufman School of Dance and a solo violinist to "sample unique and interesting violin textures that he later produced into electronic elements" in collaboration with student choreographers, the project concluded with two performances.

-Nelson worked on over 30 original short film scores at USC.
-His score for Pepper was named Best Original Score by the NYC Indie Film Awards.

 Career

-In his first summer in Los Angeles, Nelson was offered a prestigious position as an assistant for film composer Hans Zimmer's, Remote Control Productions.
-Following this, he began working as the composition assistant for Kris Bowers.
-With Bowers, Nelson assisted on the scores to television projects like Dear White People (TV series) and For the People (2018 TV series).
-Additionally, Nelson wrote additional music with Bowers on the Sundance Film Festival selection, Monsters and Men, as well as the Tribeca Film Festival selection, Unstoppable.
-His most recent project with Bowers was Green Book (film).

-Logan just finished collaborating with documentary filmmaker Renan Ozturk on a piece with National Geographic and Sony about Mt.
-Everest.
-He recently scored the romantic comedy, Straight Up.
+Logan Nelson has composed the music for Seasons 2 and 3 of the Emmy-winning Apple TV+ drama, The Morning Show, in collaboration with Carter Burwell.
+He also scored the romantic comedy, Straight Up.
 The film was produced by Valparaiso Pictures and stars actress Katie Findlay.

+As a collaborator with Kris Bowers, Logan wrote music for Netflix’s critically acclaimed Dear White People, as well as the Oscar-winning film, Green Book.
+Additionally, Logan has worked at Hans Zimmer’s Remote Control Productions.

 Nelson also produces music for the synth-pop duo, LightHouse.
 Their song, Nebula, was described by NEST HQ (Owsla) as "mature, highly-refined synth-pop brilliantly contrasting bright, summery sounds with ghostly, melancholy vocal harmonies and a dark, echoing flair to the production."
 LightHouse was just featured in FLAUNT Magazine.